 Home/At work: You reflect and practice online or on paper

 Classroom: You reflect/practice in class, with your peers and trainer

 Blend with digital resources for performance support

-You teach the core subject either in the classroom or e-learning programs, and then when it is about time for learners to perform on the job – you would support them with digital information nuggets like job aids and resources.
+You teach the core subject either in the classroom or e-learning programs.
+Then when it’s time for learners to perform on the job you support them with digital information nuggets like job aids and resources.

 A blended learning approach can have a massive impact on your learners’ knowledge engagement and retention.
-The linchpin of a successful blended learning program, though, is understanding both your learners’ and your organization’s needs.
+Ultimately, the key to a successful blended learning program is understanding both your learners’ and your organization’s needs.